yashamonkar/CALFEWS_Hydro_Forecasting/README.md

 This repository contains all code and data to replicate the study entitled, "Rules-Based Systems Modeling for Hydropower Forecasting in Multi-Objective Reservoir Systems: Application to California's Central Valley Project".
 This work is currently under-peer review and will be available in form a pre-print.
 To replicate the plots run the code in the folder, /Manuscript_Plots.
-Instructions to download and run CALFEWS are below.
+Instructions to download and run CALFEWS are below and are from https://github.com/hbz5000/CALFEWS.